Policies & action

 As an initial response to COVID-19, the government appointed a National COVID-19 Commission which has now concluded.
 The Commission included mining industry stakeholders and produced recommendations for a gas-led recovery (Mazengarb, 2020; Parkinson, 2020).

 The government plans to replace retiring fossil fuels with more fossil fuels, despite battery and renewable energy hub plans.
-The Federal Budget 2021-22 allocates AUD 30m for a new gas fired power station and AUD 24.9 m for new gas fired power plants to become hydrogen-ready.
-The 2022-23 budget also added a further AUD 53.3m for seven new priority gas projects across the country, along with CCS projects (Taylor, 2022) (see “gas section below).
+The 2022-23 budget allocated AUD 53.3m for seven new priority gas projects across the country, along with CCS projects (Taylor, 2022) (see the gas section below).

 Technology-neutral over climate focus